 But I couldn’t have dreamed you up entirely.
 You’re so much bigger and better than any God I could create.
 Besides, I’m just reading your words to know you better, aren’t I?
 I’m not making those up.

 It would help if I could talk to someone about this.
 Does anyone else get up in the (very) wee hours to talk and listen to you?
 It would be so relieving to know that others do.
 I could relax.
 I could stop being afraid I’m off my (grandmother) rocker.
-I don’t know who I would talk to about this, except maybe monks and psalmists.
-And I’m not bumping into many of those.
+I’m not sure who I would talk to about this.

 My take away today is how important my faith is in seeking you.
 I can’t come to you without it, which I guess makes sense when I think about it.
 I can’t seek someone I don’t believe exists.
 But I’m feeling a little crisis today, discovering how weak my faith is, feeling how it’s been rocked simply by an early wake up call.